top of page

 Concertmaster

 Candace Chun is the current concertmaster of the Nevada Chamber Orchestra.
 She began playing at age 12 and studied under Valerie Poullette and Oscar Carrescia.
-She graduated from Loyola University New Orleans with a Bachelor in Music Education with Emphasis in Violin Performance, and completed some graduate coursework in music education at University of Nevada, Las Vegas.
-In addition to performing with the Nevada Chamber Orchestra, Candace also has spent the last 17 years as a music educator in CCSD.
+Candace graduated from Loyola University New Orleans with a Bachelor in Music Education with Emphasis in Violin Performance, and completed some graduate coursework in music education at University of Nevada, Las Vegas.
+Candace is also the first violinist in Quartet Elegancia (@quartetelegancia).
+In addition to performing, Candace also has spent the last 19 years as a music educator in CCSD.
 Her students have consistently received high rankings in competitions and performances.
-Candace has also spent the last eight years as a violin instructor for the Foundation to Assist Young Musicians (FAYM).
+Candace has also spent the last nine years as a violin instructor for the Foundation to Assist Young Musicians (FAYM).
 She is also a co-founder of Girls Rock Vegas, a summer music program aimed at empowering young women through music and performance.
-She has also been recognized as a GRAMMY Music Educator quarterfinalist, and a 6-time Heart of Education Award finalist.
+She has also been recognized as a 2021 GRAMMY Music Educator quarterfinalist, and a 7-time Heart of Education Award finalist.
 Candace has been playing violin, viola, cello, bass, piano, percussion, and ukulele for over 20 years.

 Candace also serves as the site's webmaster.
 She has a loving husband and two beautiful children who are her greatest accomplishment.